scott-knight/linux-on-windows-11/install-oh-my-posh-and-required-libraries.md

 These are the steps to install the `Windows PowerShell`.
 Documentation can be [found here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).

 1. [Download the MSI installer](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-window) for Windows PowerShell.
-2. Once down loaded, install Windows PowerShell
+2. Once downloaded, install Windows PowerShell
 3. It will prompt you to select (with a checkbox) to update using Windows Update.
 Make sure you select this option.
 4. Once installed, it will be selectable in the Windows Terminal as an option.